 Adrienne came to me when she wanted to try getting her kids on the GAPS™ Intro Diet for the second time.
 She had attempted once before and now they were following what she called the Full GAPS Diet.
 When I had her explain to me in detail exactly what her three children were eating, she described a lot of sweets, and what I consider GAPS-friendly junk food.
+What other people might call kid food.

 The biggest problem I saw with her approach was that she was trying to make all of her food “kid friendly.”
 Since her kids only liked things that were sweet, that meant she was adding honey in great quantity to pretty much everything, including the broth.
 In addition, she was spending all kinds of time in the kitchen creating food in “fun” shapes, like dinosaurs, that she thought her girls would more readily accept.